griptape-ai/griptape/docs/griptape-framework/drivers/structure-run-drivers.md

 pipeline = Pipeline(
     tasks=[
         StructureRunTask(
-            "Think of a question related to Retrieval Augmented Generation.", driver=LocalStructureRunDriver(
+            ("Think of a question related to Retrieval Augmented Generation.",), driver=LocalStructureRunDriver(
-                structure=Agent(
+                structure_factory_fn=lambda: Agent(
                     rules=[
                         Rule(
                             value="You are an expert in Retrieval Augmented Generation.",